Davis℠ Mastery for Reading

 Young learners deserve the best start we can give them.
 Strong research evidence suggests that children who are exposed to Davis™ methods at pre-reading or primary level (age 5-7) benefit in the following ways:

-The Davis™ Reading Programme for Young Learners includes:
+The Davis℠ Reading Programme for Young Learners includes:

-Contact me for a free chat or let’s connect face to face with for zoom call.
+Contact me for a free chat or let’s connect face to face for a Discovery Call.

 Nikki Palamountain: Email Nikki: dyslexiaunpuzzled@gmail.com